Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Asus ROG Strix GS-AX5400 WiFi 6 Gaming Router

-Mid-tier gaming router, 5.4 Gbps throughput, dual-band, Game Accelerator, AiProtection security, USB 3.1 port, compact design, highly rated by customers with 2,600+ reviews.
+Mid-tier gaming router, 5.4 Gbps throughput, dual-band, Game Accelerator, AiProtection security, USB 3.1 port, compact design, Well-reviewed on Amazon with 2,600+ reviews.
 ROG Strix line sits between budget and ROG Rapture.
 5.4 Gbps is solid.
 Game Accelerator prioritizes gaming.
 Compact design is good for desk placement (other routers are huge).
 USB 3.1 for game storage.
 AiProtection for security.
-More affordable than TUF-AX6000 while maintaining gaming focus.
+More competitively priced than TUF-AX6000 while maintaining gaming focus.

 ✓ Why GiftedPicks chose this

 Compact gaming router with Game Accelerator.
-5.4 Gbps, USB 3.1, AiProtection. highly rated by customers with 2,600 reviews.
+5.4 Gbps, USB 3.1, AiProtection.
+Well-reviewed on Amazon with 2,600 reviews.
 Best if you want gaming focus but need compact size.
 We read through hundreds of 1-highly-rated reviews looking for deal-breaker patterns and found none.

 ⚠ Not ideal for